 QR codes carry information, such as serial numbers, encoded as a binary pattern (for instance, black and white) in a square area.

 What do we think about this technology?

 QR codes are often used as a serialization feature and not an anti-counterfeit feature per se.
 Indeed, they can be copied, and the copy will carry the exact same information.
 They can, however, be used to enhance the user-friendliness of a scratch-code security solution.
+How to secure QR codes?
 If the QR code is actually used for serialization, it can be supplemented by a Cryptoglyph® in order to add a security layer.
 It is also possible to secure the QR code itself using our Secured QR Code technology, without adding any extra cost to the printing process.

 More information regarding both technologies can be found in our whitepaper.